Physer/nuxt-dockerize-example/README.md

 # nuxt-dockerize-example
 A minimal NuxtJS docker image example application

+## Available pages
+Currently there are 2 pages available:
+1. `/` - The home page, a page with static data
+2. `/ssr` - A page that dynamically renders data from an external API

 ## How to run
 Navigate to the `nuxt.config.js` file and verify whether SSR or SSG is used.